darrell60rabec5z/notes/README.md

 Second, planning ahead is crucial for success.
 Make a plan for your day, week, or even month, depending on your project.
 Planning ahead will allow you time to think about potential challenges and how to overcome them.
 It will also help to keep you focused and motivated.
 You can use tools like Trello, Asana, Todoist, etc. to help with planning and organization.
 These tools can help keep track of your progress and make it easier to stay on track.
  - 来自帮助助手

+# 2024-01-25
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Always remember: 'Simplicity is the ultimate sophistication' - Leonardo da Vinci.
+As you code, strive for clarity and modularity, refactor relentlessly, and avoid premature optimization.
+Optimize for collaboration by using version control, writing clear documentation, and adhering to coding standards.
+Lastly, understand that programming is not just about writing code but also about solving problems efficiently, which often means investing time in planning, understanding requirements, and testing."